deekayen/ansible-role-winreboot/README.md

 N/A

-Role Variables (with defaults indicated)
+Default Variables
 --------------

-# Setting simulate to yes will force the role to think the node has a pending reboot.
+Setting simulate to yes will force the role to think the node has a pending reboot.

-winreboot_simulate: no
+`winreboot_simulate: no`

-# Reboot_behavior controls when to reboot the node. valid options are:
+Reboot_behavior controls when to reboot the node. valid options are:
-# - never
+* never
-# - if_required
+* if_required
-# - always
+* always

-winreboot_reboot_behavior: if_required
+`winreboot_reboot_behavior: if_required`

-# Maximum seconds to wait for a single successful TCP
-# connection to the WinRM endpoint before trying again.
+Maximum seconds to wait for a single successful TCP connection to the WinRM endpoint before trying again.

-winreboot_connect_timeout: 5
+`winreboot_connect_timeout: 5`

 Dependencies
 ------------